 For its other fisheries, use 1 April – 31 March as the management year.

 In its annual reports for PBF, for each category described in a.1 and a.2 above, complete the required reporting template for both the management year and calendar year clearly identifying fisheries for each management year.

+Reporting, Monitoring and Cooperation

 CCMs shall report to the Executive Director by 15 June each year their fishing effort and <30 kg and